Teaching Jobs in Egypt

 Working in Egypt, teachers have the opportunity to provide instruction within International Baccalaureate schools and private international schools in Alexandria and Cairo.
 Elementary, middle, and secondary school teaching jobs in Egypt are open to licensed teachers with at least 2 years of experience and an interest in teaching abroad.

-Work in Egypt can be a profitable experience.
+Teaching in Egypt can be a profitable experience.
 The available teaching jobs in Egypt offer a range of salaries, based on qualifications and experience.
 Leadership and administration positions generally offer higher salaries, depending on job requirements.

-Teaching in Egypt offers a variety of benefits to licensed teachers.
+Teaching English in Egypt offers a variety of benefits to licensed teachers.
 Private international schools typically offer the following incentives:

 Cairo is one of the largest cities in the Middle East, and among the largest in the world, with a population of around 17 million people.
 Located on the River Nile, Cairo is world-renown for its ancient origins and corresponding historical sites, which of course include the Giza Pyramids and the Sphinx.

 When it comes to sports, football is the preference in Egypt, with some of their football clubs receiving noteworthy support outside of the country.
 Other sports of popularity include basketball, handball, tennis and squash.
 There is no shortage of competition at local facilities for those looking for some competition.

 For teachers who enjoy exploration and a long list of destinations, Cairo’s expansive nature is going to offer a near-endless supply of activities.
 With mosques, impressive shopping districts, and beautiful gardens all waiting, Cairo is a traveler’s delight

 , but even more so for anyone entertaining an extended stay.